MicroStrategy/embedding-sdk-docs/docs/add-functionality/methods-and-properties.md

 ### `smartBanner`

-Use the `smartBanner` property to enable or disable the smart banner feature when a user opens an embedded dossier in a mobile browser.
+Use the `smartBanner` property to enable or disable the smart banner feature when a user opens an embedded dashboard in a mobile browser.

-This property is supported on the dossier and login pages, but not the Library page.
+This property is supported on the dashboard and login pages, but not the Library page.
 If credentials are not provided, the user is redirected to the login page and the property setting in the original URL remains in effect.

 #### Required?